 Students enrolled in the Commercial Truck Driving and Electrical Lineworker programs are required to adhere to the United States Department of Transportation (US DOT) drug and alcohol testing procedures included in 49 Code of Federal Regulations (CFR) Part 40 published by the US DOT Office of Drug and Alcohol Policy and Compliance (ODAPC).
-These procedures include preenrollment drug testing, random drug and alcohol testing, reasonable suspicion testing and post-accident testing.
+These procedures include enrollment in the Federal Motor Carriers Safety Administration (FMCSA) Drug and Alcohol Clearinghouse, pre-enrollment drug testing, random drug and alcohol testing, reasonable suspicion testing and post-accident testing.
 Positive test results or failure to comply will result in dismissal from the Commercial Truck Driving or Electrical Lineworker program.